cspr-rad/actus-spec/spec/main.typ

 == Time of day

-A time of day is represented as an integral number of microseconds since the start of the day.
+A time of day is represented as an unsined integral number of seconds since the start of the day.
+This number must be between $0$ and $86399$ ($24 dot 60 dot 60$).

 #todo(
-  "Figure out if that's too much precision.
+  "Figure out if that's the right precision.
 We probably don't care about sub-second timing.", )

 A time of day is specified using #todo("refer to ISO standard for date formatting").